-Gearset now supports Vlocity deployments with new purpose-built tooling!
 Vlocity packages are becoming increasingly popular as a way to extend Salesforce quickly with sector-specific solutions.
-Before our new release, deploying Vlocity meant you had to use a dedicated deployment tool and a separate workflow to your normal Salesforce deployments - not an ideal solution.
-The beauty of Gearset’s new Vlocity deployment tool is that you can deploy your Vlocity items alongside Salesforce metadata.
+But for many teams, deploying Vlocity means using a dedicated deployment tool and a separate workflow to your normal Salesforce deployments — not an ideal solution.
+With Gearset, you can deploy your Vlocity DataPacks alongside Salesforce metadata.

 What is Vlocity?

 Vlocity was acquired by Salesforce in February 2020 and rebranded as Salesforce Industries.
 The two names are still used interchangeably — for the sake of ease, I’ll use “Vlocity” in the rest of this post.